 Brief Legal Advice and Referral Services Throughout the Community

-At the MVLC, volunteer attorneys and MU law students serve the Milwaukee community by providing pro bono legal information and referral services to individuals in need of legal assistance, while providing the students with the opportunity to serve the community, enhance their classroom learning, observe practicing attorneys and be mentored by same.
+At the MVLC, volunteer attorneys and MU law students serve the Milwaukee community by providing brief, pro bono legal advice and referral services to individuals in need of brief legal advice, while providing students with the opportunity to serve the community, enhance their classroom learning, observe practicing attorneys and be mentored by attorneys.

 The vision of the MVLC is:

-- To provide free legal assistance and information to individuals who would otherwise have limited or no access to the civil legal system.
+- To provide free, brief legal advice and referrals to individuals who would otherwise have limited or no access to the civil legal system.

 - To provide a hands-on, real life, educational experience for students and to assist them in acquiring and developing skills necessary to practice law, all under the guidance of actual legal practitioners.